agelessZeal/agelessZeal/README.md

 ## GameFi Engineer ⚡

-### I am a big crypto specialist.
-I have rich experience in defi/gamefi/nft fields.
+### I have experience in defi/gamefi/nft fields.
 I have completed several projects like DEX, NFT Game on evm chain and nft marketplace.
 I can support a robust analytical approach to problem-solving, which yields practical and effective solutions.

 ### As a full-stack engineer, I can take ownership of your entire project, from implementing pixel perfect front-end user interfaces to the continuous deployments to the cloud.